 Bottle & Box

-Kouros comes in the white columnar shaped bottle looking just like something from ancient Greece and statue-like reminiscent of the bodybuilding guys from Kouros commercials.
+Kouros comes in a white columnar-shaped bottle looking just like something from ancient Greece and statue-like reminiscent of the bodybuilding guys from Kouros commercials.

 Printed grey Kouros name along with brand and oil concentration is found on the front of the bottle.
 The bottle design is everything Saint Laurent stood for, thus I’m quite fond of it.